smart-linux-shell/ishell/README.md

 ### Contributors

-This project was part of a Research Internship at Jetbrains.
+This project was part of a Research Internship at Jetbrains (Neapolis University Pafos Bachelor Program).
 It was collaboratively developed by:
   - [Iulian Alexa](https://github.com/iulianalexa),
   - [Milica Sladaković](https://github.com/coma007),